wswartzendruber/la4k/README.md

 # Introduction

 This is a from-scratch logging API for Kotlin Multiplatform.
-In principle, `la4k-api` is combined with one or more bridges.
-Each bridge is responsible for forwarding logging events from the API to an actual logging system.
-Each event will be sent across any bridges that are available.
-If no bridges are present, then the event will simply be discarded.
+In principle, `la4k-api` is combined with a single bridge which is responsible for forwarding logging events from the API to an actual logging backend.
+If more than one bridge is present, then the one that appears last will be used.
+If no bridge is present, then logging events will simply be discarded.

 Currently, only the Android and JVM targets are supported.
 The JS and various Native targets are planned for future releases.